goGPS-Project/gogps-project.github.io/about.md

 * Louis Osei-Poku
 * Paiyuan Zhou

+### List of the contributors of the Java version of goGPS
+Developers of the original goGPS Java core:

+* Eugenio Realini
+* Lorenzo Patocchi

+Other Contributors:

+* Daisuke Yoshida
+* Emanuele Ziglioli

 ### List of the contributors of the new goGPS 1.0
 Developers of the new goGPS core: